AWS CloudWatch metrics and logs

 4. The final step is to configure Prometheus to export data to Uptrace using remote write or OpenTelemetry Collector.
 You can also use Grafana integration to explore collected Prometheus metrics and create dashboards provided by YACE.

-If you don't want to configure Prometheus with yet-another-cloudwatch-exporter, you can configure AWS Data Firehose using a terraform module or AWS console.
+You can configure Data Firehose using a Terraform module or the AWS Console.

 Terraform module